Qflat/Cross-Country-Predictior/Version 1/README.md

 To download any of the modules, type the following into the terminal:

-Windows: pip install <module name>
+Windows: pip install "<module name>"

-Linux: sudo apt-get install <module name>
+Linux: sudo apt-get install "<module name>"